Mission Statement

 • Providing stable APIs to build on top of.

-• Providing standardized and well supported data structure to pass around data.
+• Providing standardized and well-supported data structure to pass around data.

 • Making sure all contributions are recognized in our change logs and documentation.